KUNszg/kbot/README.md

 # Getting Started

-This is a bot made by KUNszg
+This is a Twitch chatbot made by KUNszg

 Fairly easy to get started